detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall make bi-annual reports available publically to its citizens.
 These reports shall include, but not be limited to, transcripts of hearings, budget allocations, and voting results.

-- **Digital Pivacy**: The government shall not force people to reveal private information or encrypted data on one’s computer or phone or knowingly introduce backdoors into software.
+- **Digital Pivacy**:Citizens shall have the right to digital privacy and security.

   If a government agency has access to break encryption on a device, the device is no longer secure from a cryptographic standpoint.
 The tools necessary to access an encrypted device without the original authentication method, as would be needed to access a device with a warrant, will never exclusively be in the hands of the government and will always eventually fall into the hands of a possibly malicious third party.
 By breaking encryption in this manner, the security of all communications will be compromised.